 As I like to be prepared, I decided to book and pay for my tickets prior to leaving on my trip.
 While it was probably more expensive, I didn’t want the ferry to sell out beforehand and so I wouldn’t be able to go.
 I needn’t have worried about that as the ferries are very large and there are multiple trips per day.
 Although, I’d still book early again, just because I like certainty.

 I booked the ticket for the ferry through Direct Ferries as I didn’t have a preference between the two companies, Colonia Express and Buquebus.
 I just picked the one that fit in with my timeline the best and that was Colonia Express.

-Check in and passport control
+Check-in and passport control

 I booked the 8.15 am ferry from Buenos Aires to Colonia.
-Check in closes 90 minutes prior to the departure time, because of this, I aimed to arrive at 6.15 am.
+Check-in closes 90 minutes prior to the departure time, because of this, I aimed to arrive at 6.15 am.
 I ordered an Uber to take me to the docks.
 Uber is so easy to use in Buenos Aires.
-Once I arrived at the Colonia Express Port in Puerto Madero, I made my way to the check in counter, but wasn’t opened just yet and I had to wait a few minutes.
+Once I arrived at the Colonia Express Port in Puerto Madero, I made my way to the check-in counter but wasn’t opened just yet and I had to wait a few minutes.

 Screening and passport control didn’t open until closer to 7.00 am.
 While I waited, I grabbed some breakfast in the foyer cafe.

 You wait in one line to have your passport stamped to say you’ve exited Argentina.
 Then you are told to join another line.
 You aren’t told why you need to join the other line, just that you need to.
-I noticed the Uruguay flag and I figured it was to have your passport checked for your arrival into Uruguay.
+I noticed the Uruguay flag and I figured it was to have your passport checked for your arrival in Uruguay.
 The counters for this are literally next to each other and the line snakes around and gets in the way of everyone trying to pass through.

 After you’ve received your entry stamp for Uruguay, you head upstairs to the waiting area to await the embarkation of the ferry.